BCIT-SSD-2020-21/front-end-project-the-spartans/Readme.md

  <h1>ELECTROSPARKS</h1>
-The website will be generally for the electronics items.
+This webpage is an e-commerce site selling electronics items.
 In the website, there will be major electronics items which will serve the purpose of customers to purchase items from there.

 <h3>SPECIFIC ROLES to the team</h3>:
 <li>Prototype (Figma)</li>